Lamma Island: Transport

 As the island is not connected by road to the rest of Hong Kong, the only vehicles on the island are those used by the emergency services, and village vehicles, which are used to transport goods.
 The main method of getting around the island is on foot or by bicycle.

 Education

 Lamma Island is in Primary One Admission (POA) School Net 96, which contains a single aided school, Northern Lamma School; no government primary schools are in this net.

-Hong Kong Public Libraries has two libraries on Lamma Island: North Lamma Public Library at Yung Shue Wan, and South Lamma Public Library at Sok Kwu Wan.
+The Hong Kong Public Libraries operates two libraries on Lamma Island: North Lamma Public Library at Yung Shue Wan, and South Lamma Public Library at Sok Kwu Wan.

 Law enforcement

-The Hong Kong Police Force operates two police posts on Lamma Island: Lamma Island Police Post at Yung Shue Wan, and Sok Kwu Wan Police Post at Sok Kwu Wan.
+The Hong Kong Police Force operates two police posts on Lamma Island: Lamma Island Police Post at Yung Shue Wan and Sok Kwu Wan Police Post at Sok Kwu Wan.